 Furthermore, suicide is a legitimate concern among the Lyme disease population.
-“It is estimated there are over 1,200 LAD (Lyme and associated diseases) suicides in the U.S. per year,” says Dr. Robert Bransfield, MD, DLFAPA, Clinical Associate Professor at Rutgers Robert Wood Johnson Medical School.
+“It is estimated there are over 1,200 LAD (Lyme and associated diseases) suicides in the U.S. per year,” says Dr. Robert Bransfield, MD, DLFAPA, clinical associate professor at Rutgers Robert Wood Johnson Medical School.
 Also, about 41% of children with Lyme disease will experience suicidal thoughts.

-Dr. Bransfield’s knowledge of Lyme disease stems from 30 years of clinical practice and research.
+Dr. Bransfield’s knowledge of Lyme disease stems from more than 30 years of clinical practice and research.
 “I treated treatment-resistant psychiatric cases, and because I did, I ended up getting a lot of Lyme patients referred,” he says.
 “A lot of the treatment-resistant cases ended up being Lyme cases, and they just kept coming.”

 - Immune-mediated (abnormal activity of the body’s immune system) and metabolic changes in the body